What kinds of research can I do?

-A research project covers the biggest part of your master and based on your program it can be either:
+Research covers a large part of your Master's and based on your programme it can take the following forms:

-A business internship consists of practical work within the field of business, which is completed by writing a report and giving a final oral presentation.
+- A Business Internship consisting of practical work within the field of business, which is completed by writing a report and giving a final oral presentation.

-The major research project is the central element of the Master’s programme.
-This component has to be conducted at Utrecht University, UMC Utrecht, the Hubrecht Laboratory or the Princess Máxima Center for Pediatric Oncology.
+The Major Research Project is the central element of the Master’s programme.
+This component has to be conducted at Utrecht University, UMC Utrecht, the Hubrecht Institute or the Princess Máxima Center for Pediatric Oncology.

 Daily supervision is done by the examiner or one or more experts in the field, which can also be a PhD candidate or post doc.
 In the case of an external research project or business internship, the daily supervision is the responsibility of the external supervisor at the host institute.